2010 Mauritian general election

-The Alliance de l'Avenir obtained 49.31% of the total votes and 41 seats whereas the Alliance du Coeur seized 42.36% of votes and 18 seats.
-The remaining parties and independent candidates obtained 8.14% of the votes.
+The Alliance de l'Avenir received 49% of the vote and won 41 seats, while the Alliance du Coeur received 42% of the vote and won 18 seats.
+The remaining parties and independent candidates received 8% of the vote.
 From the 62 seats, only ten women were elected.

-After the Alliance de L'Avenir was declared winner of the poll, its leader, Navin Ramgoolam, mentioned that he would govern in the interest of every Mauritian so that no one would be left behind.
+After the Alliance de L'Avenir was declared winner of the elections, its leader, Navin Ramgoolam, mentioned that he would govern in the interest of every Mauritian so that no one would be left behind.
 He added that the priorities of his government were the improvement of road infrastructures, the security of the people, education, health and youth development.
 Paul Berenger, who conceded defeat after the election, said that members of his party would continue their fight for a better Mauritius.
 He claimed that this election had not been free and fair, attributing the defeat of his alliance to numerous factors including biased coverage of the election by the state-owned television station, more financial resources by his political opponents, communalism and the electoral system.
 However, he would be prepared to work with the government for electoral reform, especially because his alliance had obtained only 18 of the 62 seats despite seizing 43% of popular votes.

-On May 7, 2010, the Electoral Supervisory Commission made their decision on the non-elected candidates to occupy the 8 additional seats in the National Assembly based on the religious and ethnic declarations of the candidates not elected, a system referred to as the 'Best Loser system'.
+On 7 May 2010, the Electoral Supervisory Commission made their decision on the non-elected candidates to occupy the eight best loser seats in the National Assembly based on the religious and ethnic declarations of the candidates not elected, a system referred to as the 'Best Loser System'.
 Exceptionally, instead of 8, only 7 candidates were designated.
 Per the normal procedure, 4 best loser seats are allotted to candidates not elected but having obtained the highest percentage of votes as a member of a political party.
 However, they had to be of an appropriate religion or ethnic to maintain a balance in the parliament.
 4 other seats are to be allotted so as not to change the result of the election.
 The Alliance de L'Avenir was allotted 4 additional seats whereas the Alliance du Coeur obtained 2 additional seats.
 Whereas the Electoral Supervisory Commission had no problem in attributing one seat to one candidate of the Rodrigues People's Organisation, they had difficulty in choosing a candidate for the 8th seat, which normally has to be a Sino-Mauritian of one of the two other successful parties in this election.
 But given neither the Mauritian Solidarity Front nor the Rodrigues Movement had candidates of this community during this election, no candidate was named for the 8th additional seat.

 Observers from the African Union for this election declared that the Best Loser system is problematic for the national unity of the country though it can reinforce social cohesion.
 They also considered the 2010 Mauritian general elections to have been 'free and transparent'.